 The graph below shows the male to female split of our workforce across four equal sized pay quartiles.
 The graphs show that ATS has a much higher percentage of male employees across all pay quartiles.

 BONUS GAP

-In 2021, ATS Euromaster operated a number of bonus schemes for people in sales, operations and management roles.
-Bonus payments did not form part of the remuneration package for clerical and professional roles.
+Historically ATS Euromaster has operated a number of bonus schemes for people in sales, operations and management roles.